This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Thermal Pollution”.

 13. Generally how many types of cooling towers are there?

-14. State true or false.
-Runoff from paved surfaces can cause thermal pollution.
+14. Runoff from paved surfaces can cause thermal pollution.

-Explanation: Urban runoff discharged to surface likes roads and parking lots can make water warmer.
-During summer seasons, the pavement gets quite hot, which creates warm runoff that gets into the sewer systems and water bodies and cause thermal pollution.
+Explanation: Urban runoff discharged to surface likes roads and parking lots can make the water warmer.
+During summer seasons, the pavement gets quite hot, which creates warm runoff that gets into the sewer systems and water bodies and causes thermal pollution.

 Sanfoundry Global Education & Learning Series – Energy & Environment Management.

 To practice all areas of Energy & Environment Management, here is complete set of 1000+ Multiple Choice Questions and Answers.